jzebor/cvssfuzz/README.md

 - missing_prefix: Drop the version prefix from the vector.

 ### Versions
 Versions dictate the version to use for fuzzing.
-Currently only CVSS 4.0 and CVSS 3.1 are supported.
+Currently CVSS 4.0, CVSS 3.1, & CVSS 2.0 are supported.

 ### Categories
 Categories are how you can define which specific metric groups to fuzz.